Happy (1960 TV series): Production

-Roncom Video Film Productions produced Happy.
+Perry Como's production company Roncom Video Film Productions produced Happy.
 Twin boys, David and Steven Born, portrayed Happy on camera, and Leone Ledoux provided Happy's off-camera voice.
 Twenty-six episodes were produced.

 Happy′s premise of a narrating baby was borrowed from that of an earlier series, The People's Choice, in which the thoughts of a Basset Hound provided comments on the plot.
 It was a familiar format for Ronnie Burns, the adopted son of George Burns and Gracie Allen; he had appeared on The George Burns and Gracie Allen Show, in which George Burns's off-camera voice narrated each episode.

 The talking baby idea was later revived in the 1989 movie Look Who's Talking and its 1990 sequel Look Who's Talking Too, as well as in the 1991–1992 television series Baby Talk.

 Broadcast history

-Happy premiered on NBC on June 8, 1960, as a summer replacement series for the first half hour of The Perry Como Show; the second half hour was filled by the Western series Tate.
+Happy premiered on NBC on June 8, 1960, as a summer replacement series for the first half hour of The Perry Como Show.
+The second half hour was filled by the premiering Western series Tate, which was also a Roncom production.
 Happy ran that summer on Wednesdays at 9:00 p.m.
-Eastern Time for 13 episodes, the last of which aired on September 14, 1960.
+Eastern Time for 13 episodes, the last of which aired on September 14, 1960, followed by two reruns on the 21st and 28th.
 The show returned to the air for a second season on January 13, 1961, this time running on Fridays at 7:30 p.m.
 Eastern Time.
 Thirteen more new episodes aired, the last of them on April 7, 1961.
 Prime-time reruns of Happy then were broadcast until September 8, 1961.